Blyth, Northumberland: Bede Academy

 complement Blyth's historic industrial roots.

 In October 2022, the school appeared in an episode of the BBC programme We are England – Educating Blyth.
 The episode followed the daily life of four students at home, at school and at the workplace, as they endeavour to become the engineers of the future and contribute to Blyth's resurgence as a modern industrial powerhouse.

-The Dales School is a special needs school.
+The Dales School is a special education school.
 In July 2021, it received a Class 144 train.
 In April 2019, Blyth won a government bid to establish an 80-place special school for children with specific learning difficulties.
 The proposed site is the former Princess Louise First School.

 In October 2020, Blyth was awarded government funding to establish mental health support teams in schools.
 The scheme, which requires the county's mental health services to see children within four weeks of referral, is planned to be rolled out by December 2020.